You want smart political talk without the meltdowns?

 You're going to fight in Moscow before a hostile crowd, and it's going to be on Christmas Day.

-And Rocky says, Okay.
+And Rocky says, okay.

-He agrees to everything.
+I mean, I said he agrees to everything.

 That was Trump.